 - Must be degree-seeking

-- Successfully complete at least 12 college-level credit hours by the end of spring 2022 (Learning Support courses are not college-level courses and cannot satisfy this requirement)
+- Successfully complete at least 12 college-level credit hours by the end of the spring term.
+(Learning Support courses are not college-level courses and cannot satisfy this requirement)

 - Be at least 18 years of age by the start of the program

-Passport: Individuals wishing to study abroad will need a valid, unexpired passport.
+Individuals wishing to study abroad will need a valid, unexpired passport.
 Your emergency contact must also have a valid, unexpired passport in the event that you would need him/her in an emergency situation while you are abroad.
-Passport information can be found at Travel.State.Gov.
+Passport information can be found at Travel.State.Gov and TnCIS Passport Information

 For additional information, please refer to the Non-US Citizens section of the TnCIS website.